 where z = x + (y/4).

 In most cases of combustion, the source of oxygen is normal atmospheric air.
 Atmospheric air also contains large quantities of nitrogen (N).
 In our atmosphere, oxygen is outnumbered by nitrogen in a ratio of about 3.77 nitrogen molecules per mole of oxygen molecules.
 So most combustion reactions that use plain air also produce nitrogenous products.
-Nitrogen is not normally considered a combustible material, but combustion reactions in air produce a small amount of nitrous oxides (compounds in the form of NOₓ)
+Nitrogen is not normally considered a combustible material, but combustion reactions in air produce a small amount of nitrous oxide (compounds in the form of NOₓ)

-Combustion requires the presence of oxygen, otherwise it cannot occur.
+Combustion requires the presence of oxygen, otherwise, it cannot occur.
 Thus, one way to stop a combustion reaction is to remove is oxygen source.
 This is the main principle behind the design of fire extinguishers.
 Fire extinguishes spray carbon dioxide near a fire.
 Carbon dioxide is heavier than atmospheric air, so it will displace any air around the fire, cutting off its oxidizing source.
 This is also why fires are particularly dangerous in space.
 The high oxygen content of artificial habitats in space allows fires to spread very quickly and violently.
 Even a single spark can be devastating in a high oxygen environment.

 Types Of Combustion